Overview

 What Qualifies as a Special Event?

-This excludes activities not open to the public, including private indoor facility rentals, pavilion rentals, or other activities for which a permit has been issued by the County.
+Activities that are not open to the public are not considered special events.
+This includes private indoor facility rentals, pavilion rentals, or other activities for which a separate County permit has already been issued.

 How to Apply

-Application Deadline: Special event applications must be submitted no later than 30 days prior to the event unless it is considered a *High Impact Event, in which case must be submitted 6 months prior to event (*Any event, with or without alcohol, which involves a road closure of 12 or more hours and/or anticipated attendance of 5,000 or more persons.)
+Applications must be submitted at least 30 days before the event date.
+Events considered High Impact Events must be submitted at least six months in advance.
+A High Impact Event is any event, with or without alcohol, that involves a road closure lasting 12 hours or more or has an anticipated attendance of 5,000 or more people.

 FAQs